SRON-Earth/Balsa/README.md

 Given the results of a classifier-run on a known test set, we can directly determine the following basic numeric properties:

 * The *Positive Count* (P) is the number of points that are positive in the ground truth, the *Negative Count* (N) is the number of points that are negative in the ground truth.
-* *Predicted Positives* (PP) and *Predicted Negatives* (PN) are the counts of points that are respectively classified as postitive and negative by the classifier, regardless of whether that classification is correct or not.
+* *Predicted Positives* (PP) and *Predicted Negatives* (PN) are the counts of points that are respectively classified as positive and negative by the classifier, regardless of whether that classification is correct or not.
 * *True Positives* (TP) and *True Negatives* (TN) are the counts of points that are correctly classified as positive or negative.
 * *False Positives* (FP) is the count of negative points in the ground truth that are incorrectly classified as positive. *False Negatives* (FN) is the count of positive points in the ground truth that are incorrectly classified as negative.